Category: Philosophy

 front

-The definition of philosophy — judging, at least, from very nearly every philosophy dictionary on the planet — has confounded philosophers for many centuries, the concept being too large, it is sometimes said, to properly convey in a concise fashion.
-Yet, at the same time, in all branches of philosophy, minutia is cataloged to complete weariness.
+The definition of philosophy — judging, at least, from very nearly every philosophical dictionary on the planet — has confounded philosophers for centuries, the concept being “too large,” it is sometimes said, to properly capture in concise fashion.
+Yet at the same time, in all branches of philosophy, minutia is cataloged to complete weariness.

-This spurious problem is nothing more than skepticism and its little bitch postmodernism running amok again.
+This fake problem is nothing more than skepticism and its little bitch postmodernism running amok again.
 The Cambridge Dictionary of Philosophy, for instance, a thoroughly postmodern compilation, says this:

 “Some readers might be surprised to find that there is no entry simply on philosophy itself.
 This is partly because no short definition will do.”